The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Results

-The DCF method is based on the assumption of sub-Alfv{\'e}nic turbulence.
-MHD simulations demonstrated that the field strength obtained by the DCF method is reliable when molecular gas is sub-Alfv{\'e}nic or equivalently polarization angle dispersion is $<25\degr$ \citep{2001ApJ...546..980O,2008ApJ...679..537F,2021ApJ...919...79L}.
-The field lines close to the LOS would cause large polarization angle dispersion even if the turbulence is sub-Alfv{\'e}nic \citep{2008ApJ...679..537F}.
-We assume that the field strength of part A is appropriate for the entire envelope of G11.11--0.12, and the larger polarization angle dispersion of parts B, C, and D are due to the projection effect of field lines.
-The highly ordered starlight polarization toward part A and lower half of part C imply that the projection effect due to the field orientation is small for the two parts.
-We adopt a total field strength $|B|\approx\langle B_\mathrm{sky} \rangle\approx 152\pm17\,\mu$G as the typical value for the magnetic fields in the envelope of G11.11--0.12.
+The DCF method is based on the assumption that turbulence is sub-Alfv{\'e}nic.
+MHD simulations demonstrated that the field strength obtained by the DCF method is reliable when molecular gas is sub-Alfv{\'e}nic or equivalently $\delta \phi<25\degr$ \citep{2001ApJ...546..980O,2008ApJ...679..537F,2021ApJ...919...79L}.
+The field lines close to the LOS would cause large polarisation angle dispersion even if the turbulence is sub-Alfv{\'e}nic \citep{2008ApJ...679..537F}.
+The polarisation angle dispersion, $\delta \phi$, is smallest in region A. The highly ordered starlight polarisation in region A implies that magnetic fields in region A are close to the plane of the sky.
+The projection effect due to the field orientation is small in region A. The field strength in region A, estimated from the DCF method, is $108\,\mu$G, while much lower field strength is found in regions B, C, and D.